 Instructions to TGah Editor: Change this subclause as follows:

-Implementation of the Multiple BSSID capability is optional for a WNM STA and for a DMG STA.
+Implementation of the Multiple BSSID capability is optional for a WNM STA, a DMG STA and for an S1G STA.
 A STA that implements the Multiple BSSID capability has dot11MultiBSSIDImplemented set to true.
-When dot11MultiBSSIDImplemented is true, dot11WirelessManagementImplemented shall be set true except for a DMG STA, in which case it may be set to false.
+When dot11MultiBSSIDImplemented is true, dot11WirelessManagementImplemented shall be set true except for a DMG STA and for an S1G STA, in which case it may be set to false.
 A STA that has a value of true for dot11MultiBSSIDActivated is defined as a STA that supports the Multiple BSSID capability.
 A STA for which dot11MultiBSSIDActivated is true shall set the Multiple BSSID field of the Extended Capabilities element to 1.

-The Partial Virtual Bitmap field in the transmitted BSSID Beacon frame or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
+The Partial Virtual Bitmap field in the transmitted BSSID Beacon, S1G Beacon or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
 The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs.
-The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a station is 2n (see 8.4.2.6 (TIM element)).
+The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a non-S1G STA is 2n (see 8.4.2.6 (TIM element)).
+The lowest AID value that shall be assigned to an S1G STA shall be 2n for each page.
+The Encoded Blocks that contain these first 2n bits (if any) shall precede the Encoded Blocks that contain AIDs in the S1G Partial Virtual Bitmap field of each page.

-Operation in a non-DMG BSS is subject to the following additional rules.(11ad) If the Contention Free Period is supported and if more than one BSS’s CFPCount becomes 0 in the same Beacon frame, the AP shall concatenate the Contention Free Periods of all CFPs that coincide and shall not transmit a CF-End or CF-End+Ack frame(#2069) until the end of the concatenated CFP, indicated with a single CF-End or CFEnd+Ack frame(#2069), if required.
+Operation in a BSS that is neither DMG nor S1G is subject to the following additional rules.(11ad) If the Contention Free Period is supported and if more than one BSS’s CFPCount becomes 0 in the same Beacon frame, the AP shall concatenate the Contention Free Periods of all CFPs that coincide and shall not transmit a CF-End or CF-End+Ack frame(#2069) until the end of the concatenated CFP, indicated with a single CF-End or CFEnd+Ack frame(#2069), if required.
 The CF Parameter Set in the transmitted BSSID contains times that are an aggregate of CFP times of the nontransmitted BSSIDs.

 Multiple BSSID rate selection is defined in 9.7.8 (Multiple BSSID Rate Selection).